-The COVID-19 pandemic has brought forward the importance of optimizing building design for occupant well-being and places emphasis on the interaction between indoor air quality (IAQ) and human health.
+The COVID-19 pandemic has brought forward the importance of optimizing building design and the interior wallpaper design for occupant well-being and places emphasis on the interaction between indoor air quality (IAQ) and human health.
 The effects of poor IAQ can occur immediately via sick building syndrome (SBS), while other related health effects (respiratory diseases, heart disease) occur years later and may be fatal.
 Improving the indoor air quality within the built environment is paramount, especially in light of the pandemic, as airborne transmission is a significant pathway for spreading of the virus.

 Kindergarten to 12th grade (K-12) schools in North America are very susceptible to poor IAQ conditions, with many public schools maintaining ventilation rates that fall far short of building requirements.
 The US Government Accountability Office (GAO) identified that about 41% of public school districts needed to update or replace HVAC systems in at least half of their schools, due to outdated systems (with some equipment being close to 100 years old), malfunctioning equipment, or lack of HVAC functions (i.e., no air conditioning available).